-work-related offenses.226 Such law enforcement behavior exposes trans women to increased violence.227 Trans and LGB youth are especially vulnerable, with a disproportionately high rate of contact with law enforcement in comparison to their heterosexual and cisgender peers228 because police often "equate homosexuality with deviancy."229
+Transgender individuals often choose sex work because homophobia and transphobia impose barriers to education and employment, resulting in limited economic opportunities.
+Moreover, police profiling and institutional discrimination against trans women lead to high rates of incarceration for sex work-related offenses.
+Such law enforcement behavior exposes trans women to increased violence.
+Trans and LGB youth are especially vulnerable, with a disproportionately high rate of contact with law enforcement in comparison to their heterosexual and cisgender peers because police often "equate homosexuality with deviancy."

 Law enforcement's profiling and abuse promulgates increased violence against the transgender community as a whole, but particularly those who engage in sex work.
-230 High levels of criminalization and discrimination in society make LGBT+ individuals easy targets for violence.
+High levels of criminalization and discrimination in society make LGBT+ individuals easy targets for violence.
 This violence comes not only from public institutions like law enforcement, but also from private persons, hate groups, family members, and intimate partners.
-231 Sex workers in the LGBT+ community are especially affected by criminalization efforts because the increased scrutiny toward their sexual behavior and gender identity pushes them further to the fringes of society.
-The resulting stigma can lead to homelessness, poverty, 232 inadequate access to healthcare, low self-esteem, depression, and suicide.
-233
+Sex workers in the LGBT+ community are especially affected by criminalization efforts because the increased scrutiny toward their sexual behavior and gender identity pushes them further to the fringes of society.
+The resulting stigma can lead to homelessness, poverty, inadequate access to healthcare, low self-esteem, depression, and suicide.